jpconstantineau/BlueMicro_BLE/docs/configuration_keymap.md

 Note: if you receive repeated keypresses, check that you do not have PRESS, MT_TAP and DT_TAP are not all defined.
 It is recommended that you use one of the 3 methods and do not combine them:
-* PRESS: key is sent with every HID report, The computer will automatically detect this and repeat the keycode until a HID report without the keycode is received.
+* PRESS: key is sent with every HID report.
+The computer will automatically detect this and repeat the keycode until a HID report without the keycode is received.
 Default behaviour.
 Note that if the computer loose connection with the keyboard, it will not receive the "empty" HID report and will start repeating the keypress.
 * MT_TAP/MT_HOLD: This adds a timer to the keyboard to detect when the key is being held.
 When held, a different keycode can be sent.
-For each activation state of this method, a single HID report will be sent.
+For each activation state of this method, a single HID report will be sent and then immediately released.
 * DT_TAP/DT_DOUBLETAP: This adds a timer to  the keyboard to detect if the same key is pressed again within a given time period.
 When double-tapped, a different keycode can be sent.
-For each activation state of this method, a single HID report will be sent.
+For each activation state of this method, a single HID report will be sent and then immediately released.

 ### The activation duration
 Once Activated, sending of the keycode can be sent at different times: